 Wicked Awesome Remediation

-Boston recently enjoyed a day more than 50 years in the making, as the long-suffering Charles River was re-opened for recreational swimming.
+July 13, 2013 in Boston was a day more than 50 years in the making, as the long-suffering Charles River was opened for recreational swimming.
 Infamous for its heavy pollution, the river had become the butt of many a joke, and deservedly so.
 It sounds like jest to say that anyone who fell in the river was advised to go to the hospital for a tetanus shot, but that was exactly the case.
 After receiving a “D” grade for water quality by the U.S. EPA in 1995, the Charles began a steady road to recovery that resulted in a “B+” in 2011.
-And this summer, after half a century, it was once again deemed safe for swimmers — and swim they did.
+And this summer, after half a century, it was once again open to swimmers — and swim they did.

 Image credit: "Charles River, Boston – from Marriott Copley Place," © 2010 Jeffrey, used under a Creative Commons Attribution license: http://creativecommons.org/licenses/by/2.0/deed.en